 Lena met Lyosha when she read lectures on mine danger in schools.
 Lena dressed up as a cat and told the kids how the mines look and that they shouldn't be touched.
-It was a Swiss Mine Action Fund program.
+It was a Swiss Foundation for Mine Action (FSD) program.
 With such lectures-performances, in 2015 - 2016 she visited around a hundred schools and kindergartens on the line of fire.

 - I always asked if there were children who suffered from mines.
 And in Novooleksandrivka, at a school, I heard about Lyosha, who had three fingers ripped off.
 He found a detonator from a grenade, picked it up and it exploded.
 This is a brief story of how Lena and Alyosha got acquainted.